zukunft/zukunft.com/docs/llm/pending.md

 ## main pages

-### word and triple

-add to /docs/llm/* that "more" should always be a link that shows more. e.g. more in the values table should link to the phrase_values view just created

 ### triple

 show the missing db fields in the triple default view: the weight, the condition formula